 - (57) a.
-Taroo-ga [CP Hanako-wa zibun-no uti-ni kuru to] sinziteiru koto T.-NOM H.-TOP self-GEN home-to come to believe fact A. 'the fact that Taroo believes that as for Hanako, she is coming to his house' (thematic topic) B. 'the fact that Taroo believes that Hanako, though probably not the others, is coming to his house is coming to his house.' - B. 'the fact that Taroo believes that Hanako, though probably not the others, is coming to his house' (contrastive topic)
+Taroo-ga [CP Hanako-wa zibun-no uti-ni kuru to] sinziteiru koto T.-NOM H.-TOP self-GEN home-to come to believe fact - A. 'the fact that Taroo believes that as for Hanako, she is coming to his house' (thematic topic) - B. 'the fact that Taroo believes that Hanako, though probably not the others, is coming to his house' (contrastive topic)

 - b.
-Taroo-ga [{CP} Hanako-wa zibun-no uti-ni ita to] itta koto T.-NOM H.-TOP self-GEN home-at was to said fact - A. 'the fact that Taroo said that as for Hanako, she was at his house' (thematic topic) - B. 'the fact that Taroo said that Hanako, though probably not the others, was at his house' (contrastive topic)
+Taroo-ga [CP Hanako-wa zibun-no uti-ni ita to] itta koto T.-NOM H.-TOP self-GEN home-at was to said fact - A. 'the fact that Taroo said that as for Hanako, she was at his house' (thematic topic) - B. 'the fact that Taroo said that Hanako, though probably not the others, was at his house' (contrastive topic)

 In both of these examples, Hanako can easily be construed as a thematic topic although it is embedded within a to-headed CP.
 Examples like these are often just mentioned in footnotes as exceptions.
 But they seem to provide an important clue for the analysis of thematic topics.
-First, the embedded CPs in (57) clearly represent indirect discourse as the reflexive zibun 'self' refers to the matrix subject.
+First, the embedded CPs in (57) clearly represent indirect discourse as the reflexive zibun 'self' refers or at least can refer to the matrix subject.
 Hence, the interpretive property of these examples cannot be attributed to the fact that to can be a marker of direct quotation.
 Secondly, these examples are after all very similar to the Italian (55), which shows that embedded CPs can contain positions for foci and in particular topics.12

-The contrast between (54) and (57) indeed suggests that there are specific positions for thematic topics.
+The contrast between (54) and (57) indeed suggests that there is a specific position for thematic topics.
 (54) shows that thematic topics cannot occur in relative clauses, which I assume are TPs.
 (57), on the other hand, suggest that they can be located within CPs headed by to, which are the largest CPs according to the recursive CP structure in (48).
 Then, if thematic topics occupy the Spec position of a Topic head, the following structure accommodates the data discussed so far:13

 (58) [...
-[TopicP Thematic Topic [Topic' [TP ...]
+[TopicP Thematic Topic [Topic] [TP ...]
 Topic]] Report (to)]